volkaert/simple-event-broker2/README.md

 ```
 ### Run the Standard Subscription Adapter

+The configuration of the `Subscription Adapter` depends on whether OAuth2 is used to secure your webhooks (or whether
+simple BasicAuth is used or no authentication).

+### If you webhooks are secured using OAuth2 ###

-The Subscription Adapter may require to get OAuth2 Access Tokens from an AuthorizationServer if some webhooks are secured
+The Subscription Adapter requires to get OAuth2 Access Tokens from an AuthorizationServer if some webhooks are secured
 using OAuth2.
 In that case, the Subscription Adapter must be declared in the AuthorizationServer to get its clientId
 and clientSecret to authenticate itself.

+For this project, I used a free developer account on Okta (https://developer.okta.com).
+To create a `simple-event-broker2` service/application in Okta, select the Applications/Add Application menu, then choose an
+application of type `Service`, then fill in the name `simple-event-broker2`.
+Once the application is created, copy/paste
+the clientId and clientSecret (they will be copied in the `set-credentials.sh` file below).
+To add a OAuth2 scope for your webhooks, select the API/Authorization Servers menu, then choose the `default` Authorization Server,
+then select the Scopes tab, then add scope `test_subscriber_oauth2.webhooks`.

 Create a file `set-credentials.sh` in the `standard-subscription-adapter` directory with the following lines:
 ```